Skip to main content

 You usually see thumbail images or avatars set in squares – or circles, which are fully-rounded squares.

-With Codebase, you can use square to make elements square, and square rounded-full overflow-hidden to make elements circular.
+With Codebase, you can use square to make elements square, and square rounded rounded-pill overflow-clip to make elements circular.

 • square-sm: 3rem2 (24px2 default)